 What to Do next?

-The key is to destroying your computer, laptop or tablet HDD is ensuring it can’t ever spin again.
+The key is to destroy your computer, laptop or tablet HDD is ensuring it can’t ever spin again.
 The physical destruction of the drive means increased confidence that stored data is obliterated and can never be used again.
-This is the method Recycle IT prescribe and practice.
+This is the method, Recycle IT prescribe and practice.

 How to Destroy the HDD?